KyleC915/Credit-Risk/README.md

 # Credit-Risk
 This is a broad project to gather data on the risks of lending to different categories.
-Check out the Tableau Dashboard: https://public.tableau.com/app/profile/kyle.chung3614/viz/CreditRiskDashboard_16844482314070/CreditRiskDashboard
+Check out the Credit Risk Dashboard: https://public.tableau.com/app/profile/kyle.chung3614/viz/CreditRiskDashboard_16844482314070/CreditRiskDashboard

 Problem Statement: What is the average default rate of the data set and which factors generally have higher default rates?